hugnol/TestrRepo/README.md

 ## Your First Program

 After extracting the contents of the DobotDemoV2.0 folder we find a list of more folders.
 The one we are going to use in this guide is the DobotDemoForPython.
 In this folder we can find a file called DobotControl.py.
 This file contains a test program which uses a connection to the Dobot through USB to make it do a couple of gestures.
 If you have installed Python and Magician Studio correctly you should be able to run the file without any problems, as long as you are connected to the Dobot through any of your USB ports.

+### Important Functions

+The DobotControl.py file contains some functions which is important to understand to write your own application.
+This is only a brief description of the functions.
+If you want more indepth information it can be found in the [DoBot Magician API Description](https://www.dobot.cc/downloadcenter.html?sub_cat=72#sub-download).

+* api = dType.load()

+  This function allows us to access the functions within the Dll file.

+* state = dType.ConnectDobot(api,"",115200)[0]

+  This function connects us to the Dobot.
+This particular one uses the default values for connecting to the Dobot.
+If more than one Dobot is connected, some further steps are required to be taken.
+How this is done can be read inside the manual.

+  The function will return information concerning if the Dobot was succesfully conected or not.

+* dType.SetHomeParams()

+* dType.SetHomeCmd()

+* dType.SetPTPCmd()

+* dType.SetQueuedCmdStartExec()

+* dType.GetQueuedCmdCurrentIndex()

+* dType.SetQueuedCmdStopExec()

+* dType.DisconnectDobot()